overriden-sfdd/kaggle-silver-bengaliai/README.md

 # Kaggle-silver-bengaliai FASTAI2

 - It ended up at [61th place, top 3%](https://www.kaggle.com/c/bengaliai-cv19/leaderboard) in the competition.
+Team Name is **Russell Ershov** (was Dead AI but for some unexplained reasons it's not).
 - This is my 5th real competition in ML and the second in computer vision area.
 Everything was done solo.

 ## Directory layout